gofore/aws-training/workshop/README.md

-# Workshop Demo Application and Infrastructure as Code
+# Demo Application and Infrastructure as Code

 The workshop demo consists of a Java application that is a super crappy version of google image search utilizing microservice architecture and CloudFormation powered infrastructure templates.